Chart Color Schemes

 AreaSearch assessment of residential development activity positions Dickson among the top 25% of areas assessed nationwide

 Dickson has experienced approximately 248 dwelling approvals per year.
-Over the past five financial years, from FY-21 to FY-25, around 1,243 homes have been approved, with no approvals recorded so far in FY-26.
-On average, each new dwelling constructed over these years has brought in about 0.8 new residents annually.
+Between FY-21 and FY-25, a total of 1,243 homes were approved, with none yet in FY-26.
+The average new residents per year per dwelling constructed over these five years was 0.8.

 Frequently Asked Questions - Development